N.Y. Civil Practice Law & Rules Section 2106

 Affirmation of truth of statement

-The statement of any person wherever made, subscribed and affirmed by that person to be true under the penalties of perjury, may be used in an action in New York in lieu of and with the same force and effect as an affidavit.
-Such affirmation shall be in substantially the following form: I affirm this ___ day of ______, ____, under the penalties of perjury under the laws of New York, which may include a fine or imprisonment, that the foregoing is true, and I understand that this document may be filed in an action or proceeding in a court of law.
-(Signature) * NB Separately amended; cannot be put together * Rule 2106
+The statement of any person wherever made, subscribed and affirmed by that person to be true under the penalties of perjury, other than in a deposition, or an oath of office, or an oath required to be taken before a specified person other than a notary, may be used in an action in New York in lieu of and with the same force and effect as an affidavit, a certificate, a response to a notice to admit, an answer to interrogatories, a verification of a pleading, a bill of particulars and any other sworn statement.
+Such affirmation shall be in substantially the following form: I affirm this ___ day of ______, ____, under the penalties of perjury under the laws of New York, which may include a fine or imprisonment, that the foregoing is true, except as to matters alleged on information and belief and as to those matters I believe it to be true, and I understand that this document may be filed in an action or proceeding in a court of law.
+(Signature) (b) Nothing in this rule shall be construed to eliminate any requirement under the domestic relations law that matrimonial agreements must be acknowledged in the form of deed.

 Last modified: